‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 “Kent banished thus? … All this done upon the Gadde”.

-In the play “Gloucester” is the illegitimate Edmund’s father – pure allegory of ‘Thomas Seymour’ being Edward’s father, while Edward (Oxford) alluding to the “Gad’s Hill” robbery, cunningly selects a more expressive spelling “Gadde” thereby cleverly referencing the day of the original robbery, because in terms of gematria in conjunction with the Elizabethan alphabet: G = 7, A = 1, D = 4, D = 4, E = 5 numbers totalling ’21’ thereby identifying the day in May 1573 when the original robbery took place!
+In the play “Gloucester” is the illegitimate Edmund’s father – pure allegory of ‘Thomas Seymour’ being Edward’s father, while Edward (Oxford) alluding to the “Gad’s Hill” robbery, cunningly selects a more expressive spelling “Gadde” thereby cleverly referencing the day of the original robbery, because in terms of gematria in conjunction with the Elizabethan alphabet: G = 7, A = 1, D = 4, D = 4, E = 5 numbers totalling ’21’ thereby identifying the day in May 1573 the original robbery took place!

 Edmund/Edward’s father then deliberates on his illegitimate son’s nativity: